kope264/kope264/README.md

 ## 🌱 What I'm Currently Learning

 - Advanced React patterns and performance optimization
-- Blockchain development and smart contracts
-- Docker and containerization
+- DATA STRUCTURES AND ALGORITHMS (JAVA)

 ## 🏅 Achievements

 - Finalist in HackEra 36-Hour Hackathon at SGU, Kolhapur
 - Led the College football team in university-level tournaments
-- Organized and managed Coding Competition during OLYMPUS 2024
+- Organized and managed Coding Competition during OLYMPUS 2024 at SVERI's College of Engineering, pandharpur.

 ## 📫 Connect With Me

 Feel free to reach out for collaborations or just a chat!
 - 📧 Email: kopesushant@gmail.com
-- 📱 Phone: 8265035952
-- 🏙️ Location: Solapur, Maharashtra, India - 413322

 ---